ethan-oien/DS3Switcher2/README.md

 # DS3Switcher

-DS3 Switcher An application by echo778 on Nexus Mods
+DS3Switcher, an application by echo778 on Nexus Mods

 ## Description